scwatts/fastspar/README.md

 ### Ubuntu package
 If you're running Ubuntu 14.04+, many dependencies will already be meet.
-The remaining can be satisfied by installing the follow packages:
+The remaining can be satisfied by installing the following packages:
 ```bash
 sudo apt-get install libgomp1 libgsl0ldbl
 ```